devtut/generate/docs/python/performance-optimization.md

 First and foremost you should be able to find the bottleneck of your script and note that no optimization can compensate for a poor choice in data structure or a flaw in your algorithm design.
 Secondly do not try to optimize too early in your coding process at the expense of readability/design/quality.
 Donald Knuth made the following statement on optimization:

 >
-<p>=We should forget about small efficiencies, say about 97% of the time:
+<p>"We should forget about small efficiencies, say about 97% of the time:
 premature optimization is the root of all evil.
-Yet we should not pass up our opportunities in that critical 3%=</p>
+Yet we should not pass up our opportunities in that critical 3%"</p>

 To profile your code you have several tools: `cProfile` (or the slower `profile`) from the standard library, `line_profiler` and `timeit`.
 Each of them serve a different purpose.